lordghick/lordghick/README.md

 I will keep the readme structure as I think its pretty cool :D

 - 👋 Hi, I’m @lordghick
-- 👀 I’m interested in PHP & Javascript
+- 👀 I’m interested in Backend, but totally fullstack
-- 🌱 I’m currently learning Laravel & I will learn Vue.js
+- 🌱 I’m currently developing web apps using Laravel & Vue.js
-- 💞️ I’m looking to collaborate on any sort of web projects :D
+- 💞️ I'm open to chat and work together
 - 📫 reach me through lordghick@gmail.com